cognitedata/cognite-sdk-js/README.md

 ### Using typescript

-The SDK is written in native typescript, so no extra types needs to be defined.
+The SDK is written in native typescript, so no extra types need to be defined.

 ## Quickstart